Pinterest SEO: A Guide for Businesses

 Make sure you are showing followers your best.
 Keep your five most popular and populated boards on top.

-Additionally, if you’re running a particular marketing campaign, such as a Pinterest contest, keep the board for the contest above the fold.
+Additionally, if you’re running a particular marketing campaign, such as a social media contest on Pinterest, keep the Pinterest board for the contest above the fold.

 It’s easy to move your categorized pins.
-Just click and move them.
+Just click the pins on your Pinterest board and move them.

 Pinterest SEO Tip #9: Use Keywords in Pin Descriptions

-While you want to be concise and deliberate with keywords when writing your blurbs, you want to strike a balance, and always have your consumer in mind.
+While you want to be concise and deliberate with keywords when writing your blurbs, you want to strike a balance, and always have your target audience in mind.
 You are marketing your products and brand, after all, so use language that’s relatable and relevant to your content.

 Don’t neglect the chance to include your keywords and don’t overuse them.
 Companies that pump their descriptions with “keyword, keyword, keyword” are seen as spam by search engines like Google.

-Focus on writing to connect with both your consumer, and search results.
+Focus on writing to connect with both your consumers and search results.

 Pinterest SEO Tip #10: Use Hashtags